 Let’s take a hypothetical situation to crunch some numbers.
 We’ll assume:

-This is just one scenario – your benefit may vary dramatically.
-It does highlight the importance of running the numbers for your own situation before buying a home.
+This highlights the importance of running the numbers for your own situation before buying a home.
 You may find that unless you buy a very pricey home, the tax benefit for you is going to be minimal, potentially even negative compared to the standard deduction.

 Mortgage Deduction Discussion: